 Contact the Merchant

-Before asking the bank to stop the payment, contact the merchant to inquire about the purchase and ask for assistance in reversing the charge.
+Before you cancel a transaction at Bank of America, contact the merchant to inquire about the purchase and ask for assistance in reversing the charge.
 If that fails and the merchant refuses to issue a refund, contact Bank of America for further help.

 Initiate the Dispute